Universality for outliers in weakly confined Coulomb-type systems: Introduction and main results

-The limiting process, called the \emph{Bergman point process}, is described in Section \ref{s:Bergman}.
-If we would like to consider the Coulomb gas process in a natural way on the sphere, then we have to make the choice $\kappa_\n = \n+1$, since any other choice will add an extraneous charge at infinity.
+The convergence $\Phi_\n\to\BergP_\Omega$ amounts to locally uniform convergence of the correlation kernels for the respective processes.
+The kernel and the limiting process, called the \emph{Bergman point process}, are described in Section~\ref{s:Bergman}.
+In the case where $\Omega$ is the unit disk, the Bergman point process coincides with the zeros of the hyperbolic GAF studied by Peres and Vir\'{a}g \cite{PeresVirag}.
+For a general simply connected domain $\Omega$, if $\phi$ is a conformal map from the unit disk $\mathbb{D}$ to $\Omega$, then, in law, $\BergP_{\Omega}= \phi(\BergP_{\mathbb D})$, which is an immediate consequence of the conformal equivariance of Bergman kernels.

-\begin{rem}[Number of outliers] The expected number $\mathbb E[\#(\Phi_N)]$ of points in $\Omega$ is, up to a logarithmic factor, of order $\sqrt{\n}$ (a precise statement is proven in Section \ref{s:bound-number}).
-This is comparable to the strongly confining case mentioned in Section \ref{sub:Outliers}.
-In the setting of weak confinement there are particles in $\Omega$ that stay at a fixed positive distance to the boundary for arbitrarily large $\n$ (white boxes in Figure \ref{fig:points}), while for a strongly confined system there are no outliers in the limit. \end{rem}
+\begin{rem} The choice $\kappa_\n = \n+1$ is a natural from a geometric point of view.
+The reason is that, with this choice, the Coulomb gas can naturally be viewed as a random process on the sphere with respect to a continuous potential, while any other choice of $\kappa_\n$ will add an extraneous charge at infinity. \end{rem}

 Theorem~\ref{thm:main-simple} is a particular case of the next theorem.
 If $\Omega$ is multiply-connected, the outlier processes do not converge in general.
 Instead, there is a whole family of possible limiting processes.
 We identify these and characterize subsequential convergence. \begin{thm}[Outliers in general regions] Suppose $\mu$ is an admissible probability measure and let $\Omega$ be a connected component of $\mathbb C \setminus \supp(\mu)$.
 Let us fix $z_1,\dots,z_l$ in the interior of each of the holes of $\Omega$, i.e., in the bounded connected components of $\mathbb C \setminus \overline{\Omega}$, and let $q_1,\dots,q_l$ be the $\mu$-mass of each (closed) hole.
 If, along some subsequence,